-The microbiome is receiving more and more attention if we want to maintain our health in the long term.
+The microbiome is getting more and more attention if we want to maintain our health in the long term.

 Our modern dietary habits have a major impact on the ecosystem of the microbiome.

-Compensating for the lack of fibres in modern food is theoretically the thing to do.
+Compensating for the lack of fiber in the modern diet is theoretically the best solution.

-Fibres that serve as food for intestinal bacteria is called prebiotics.
+Fibers that serve as food for gut bacteria are called prebiotics.

-Fermented fruits and vegetables are a new generation of dietary fibres that serve as prebiotics!
+Fermented fruits and vegetables are a new generation of dietary fibers that serve as prebiotics!

-In addition, they contain smaller polyphenols that have an anti-inflammatory effect in the intestine.
+In addition, they contain smaller polyphenols that have an anti-inflammatory effect in the gut.